-Francoise Jourda (born 1955) is based in Paris, where she practices architecture at her firm, JAP (Jourda Architectes Paris) and since 1999 has taught in Vienna, Austria.
-In addition to this, she heads the company EO.CITE, an architecture and urban planning consulting firm.
-All three of these activities are centered around the principle of sustainable development.
+Francoise Jourda (1955-2015) was based in Paris, where she practiced architecture at her firm, JAP (Jourda Architectes Paris) and since 1999 has taught in Vienna, Austria.
+All her activities were centered around the principle of sustainable development.
 She has given a number of lectures and written many articles on the subject both in France and to an international audience.
-She is also one of the signatories of the 1996 European Charter for Solar Energy in Architecture and Urban Planning.
+She was also one of the signatories of the 1996 European Charter for Solar Energy in Architecture and Urban Planning.